MySpringer for authors

 How can I suggest a specific journal that might be suitable?

 If you would like to suggest a specific journal that might be suitable for a certain manuscript, please add a comment in the decision email you send when offering the transfer.
 Our team will take your recommendation into account during our analysis of the manuscript.
 Please note that it is not required to recommend another journal.

-A transfer does NOT guarantee publication.
-Manuscripts transferred from other journals will be assessed by additional academics against the editorial criteria of the new journal, and will be sent out for further review if previous reports are not available.
+No. Manuscripts submitted via the Transfer Desk’ will be assessed by additional academics against the editorial criteria of the new journal, and will be sent out for further review if previous reports are not available.

 What happens if the author declines the offer to use the Transfer Desk?

 If the authors decline a transfer, or do not reply to the offer, neither their manuscript files nor their personal data will be accessed by the Transfer Desk team.
 The manuscript will remain archived in the submission system of the original journal, and the authors are free to submit their paper to a different journal.